Captain-ASCII/melophony/Tools/DEPLOY.md

 ## Deployment

-The created files need to be dpeloyed in a directory accessible by Nginx, to copy the built files to this new directory, run:
+The created files need to be deployed in a directory accessible by Nginx, to copy the built files to this new directory, run:

 ```
 sudo ./deploy_production.sh